Unions in the Neighborhood

 Electrical Switchgear Union

 One other union that was in our neighborhood deserves mention.
 In 1942 the Electrical Switchgear Union was located at 550 North 17th Street, on the southwest corner of Brandywine and 17th (now a parking lot for the IBEW administration building).
 In 1954 the union purchased 1836-38 Callowhill Street.
 I-T-E manufactured switchgear on the blocks north of that Callowhill site, so the move matched the early growth of I-T-E in the neighborhood.
-The building at 1836 Callowhill would be occupied by the union until the early 1970's.
-In 1987 the building became the Mirabelle Restaurant & Cafe, until sold in 1990.
+The building at 1836 Callowhill would be occupied by that union until I-T-E left the neighborhood in the 1970s.
+The United Auto Workers Local 1612 then moved in until the early 1980's.
+Since the union left at least five restaurants have serially filled the space.
+In 1986 the building became the Mirabelle Restaurant & Cafe.
+Remodeling was done in 1988 to expand seating capacity from 60 to 280.
+The Mirabelle was famous in the city for its piano sing-alongs and its own 30-member chorus.
+In 1990 it was bought out and opened as The Restaurant Callowhill Street, but with a quick name change to Bistro Callowhill Street, until that closed in 1994.
+By 1998 it was Martini's Restaurant, then the Savannah bar from 2003 to 2008.
 In 2008 it became the existing Kite & Key Gastropub.